-This Mushroom & Caramelized Onion Flatbread Pizza recipe is an easy but delicious appetizer for your next party!
+This Mushroom Flatbread recipe is an easy but delicious appetizer for your next party!
 Make it easy by using store-bought flatbread OR refrigerated pizza dough!
 Either way, the flavors are spot on and will keep your guests happy!

-This homemade mushroom flatbread is one of my favorite appetizers to serve during the earlier hours.
+This homemade mushroom flatbread and my arugula onion flatbread is one of my favorite appetizers to serve during the earlier hours.
 I know everyone will love it and I also know it will fill my guest's tummies while waiting for dinner.

 Plus, wine goes so well with flatbread!
 I suggest pairing a bottle of red with this recipe.